shan-biodigital/unreal-shader-project/README.md

 ### Maybe a C++ plugin can fix this (custom Checkerboard node)

-Anyways, I figured the next approach would be to make a custom C++ plugin with `UMaterialExpression`.
+Tried to solve this by making a custom C++ plugin with `UMaterialExpression`.
 Made an example with Checkerboard pattern that takes in customizable tiling values and outputs color.
 ChatGPT kinda slowed me down here because (presumably) it kept mixing up Unreal 4 code with Unreal 5 code.
 Anyway, eventually got it working.

 ![Checkerboard Shader Plugin](./MyShaderProject/Screenshots/05-checkerboard-shader-plugin.png)